 At hospital in the morning.
 On stable picket at night and slept in guard room.

 At hospital in the morning.
 Lieutenant Shanks.
-In the town last thing and called at the Wesleyan Room later.
-Had supper at Soldiers’ Home later.
-Called in * reading room.
+In the town last thing and called at the Wesleyan Army later.
+Had supper at Soldiers’ Home.
+Called in public reading room.

 At hospital as usual.
 In the X Ray Room.
 It was most interesting, we saw a man’s broken arm, a broken elbow, and a bullet lodged in the chest, and Lieutenant Jones’ wrist.
 Read a bit at night.
 Lieutenant Jones with us.